hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 found it in ancient Elven ruins and legend also has it that the dagger’s blade cannot be damaged in any way.

 The dagger is treated as a sword.
-Opponents wounded by it are Stunned on a result of 1-3 (Undead are Knocked Down as normal) and put Out Of Action on a 4-6.
+When rolling for injury rolls enemies are Stunned on a result of 1-3 (Undead are Knocked Down as normal) and put Out Of Action on a 4-6.

 #### 3 Att’la’s World-Treading Mail